willtrnr/capman/README.md

     leaves its dependants in-place and unused libraries are hard to identify.

-  - The Ruby DSL for packages is not common and makes porting packages harder than necessary.
-Packaging additional build files such as patches is not easily doable and essentially resorts to what feels like hacks.
+  - The Ruby DSL for packages and makes porting packages harder than necessary.
+    Packaging additional build files such as patches is not easily doable and essentially resorts to hacks.

+  - In addition to the Ruby issue, some packages are not declarative and depend on current system state.
+Check the `php` and `glibc` packages for exemples.

   - No way to express `conflicts` or `provides` between packages, this makes providing alternatives difficult.